What is the best industrial floor paint to use?

-- Warehouses need floors that can cope with 24/7 forklift traffic and that won’t crack and become uneven which is a serious safety hazard when carrying heavy loads.
+- Warehouses need heavy-duty floor paint that can cope with 24/7 forklift traffic and that won’t crack and become uneven which is a serious safety hazard when carrying heavy loads.

 The best paint for concrete floors

-With countless of concrete coating systems available that can be joined to give the best flooring solution to suit your facility, success relies heavily on the information that the facility manager provides to the flooring specialist.
+With countless of concrete coating systems available that can be joined to give the best flooring solution to suit your facility, success of the epoxy floor paint relies heavily on the information that the facility manager provides to the flooring specialist.
 The more information provided, the better understanding the specialist will have, the more accurate the solution.
 Parameters of the budget, facility access and turnaround time are also important to the discussion, as are facility maintenance practices and life expectancy of the flooring.

 How quickly do you need the floor to be available?
 Speed up coating times with preparations

 The majority of the time, the answer to this question is “straight away”.
 Whether you’re setting up a brand new facility or refurbishing an existing building, downtime costs you money, so getting the floor down quickly is essential.
 If you’re moving into a new build, the chances are that you’ll have a concrete floor that typically takes up to a year to cure properly depending on how thick it is.
 Concrete cures from the top down so it’s possible to start using it before then but it is a good idea to cover it with a protection, especially if you need to move heavy machines in or will have high levels of forklift traffic.